We're reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Antonio Forde

-6 min read
+4 min read

 Here’s Why Microwaves Come With a Metal Rack:

 Microwaves come with metal racks to cook multiple food items at once.
-These racks are specifically designed for the appliance they come in, so they are safe to use.
+These racks are specifically designed for the appliance they come with, so they are safe to use.
 With the metal racks inside the oven, you have more space to heat up two or more containers at the same time.

 What Is the Metal Rack Used For?